A candid reveal of the top five downsides of hiring a video agency

 The risk here is investing in video while still wishing to hide your key advantages - this dilutes the messaging and the efficacy of your video campaign.

-The greatest return on investment (ROI) in video marketing often comes when you migrate video effort to further down the pipeline.
+The greatest return on investment (ROI) in business video often comes when you migrate video effort to further down the pipeline.
 Towards supporting sales initiation, nurturing, development and closure.

 Sales teams are simply unaccustomed to the idea that they might have videos to support them in their work.
 Yet, sales videos that strengthen their case can have an enormous effect on the desire of a prospect to come on board.